saman-com/servapp/README.md

 # Deploying a Tech Challenge App to GCP

-These files are going to deploy a Servian Tech Challenge App to GCP using instance groups and Cloud SQL The details of the database connection going to put into a secret and grant the service account associated with the instance group access to read the DB connection info.
-The instance group will install the requirements to run the application and store the connection information in environment variables.
+This repo is going to deploy a Servian Tech Challenge App to GCP using instance groups and Cloud SQL.
+The details of the database connection going to put into a secret and grant the service account associated with the instance group access to read the DB connection info.
+The start-up script will install the requirements to run the application, fetch the app from git repo and store the db secretes (`VTT_<conf value>`) as environment variables to feed the application.

 ## High Level Design:
 ![topology.png](topology.png)